-Engine month Bustonting Impl ementa ation S Stages Relevant EIA Ref Environmental Protection Measures / Mitigation Measures Location / Timing Implementation Agent Des С 0 Dec Legislation Implementation Status and Remarks Guidelines 6b.5.2.1 IWMF Site/During Operation Agent IWMF Operator ✓ facility of all wastes generated at the site; Use of a waste haulier licensed to collect specific category of waste; A trip-ticket system should be included as one of the contractual requirements and implemented by the Environmental Team to monitor the disposal of solid wastes at landfills, and to control fly tipping.
+Eurina una natal Brata eti ar Impl ementa ation S Stages Relevant EIA Ref Environmental Protection Measures / Mitigation Measures Location / Timing Implementation Agent Des С 0 Dec Legislation Implementation Status and and Remarks Guidelines 6b.5.2.1 Precautions during construction works; precautions prior to entry of belowground services Good Site Practices It is recommended that the following good operational practices should be adopted to minimise waste management impacts: Obtain the necessary waste disposal permits from the appropriate authorities, in accordance with the Waste Disposal Ordinance (Cap.
+354) and Waste Disposal (Chemical Waste) (General) Regulation; Nomination of an approved person to be responsible for good site practice, arrangements for collection and effective disposal to an appropriate IWMF Site/During Operation Agent IWMF Operator ✓ facility of all wastes generated at the site; • Use of a waste haulier licensed to collect specific category of waste; • A trip-ticket system should be included as one of the contractual requirements and implemented by the Environmental Team to monitor the disposal of solid wastes at landfills, and to control fly tipping.
 Reference should be made to ETWB TCW No. 31/2004.